 I realized that ignoring is one of the best answers.
 I no longer worry about anything people think about my work.
-However, I do respect what they have to say.
-Because we can learn good things even from the haters.
+However, I do respect what they have to say because we can learn good things even from the haters.

 So, this may or may not work for you.
 Even if you tried my methods for your first blog post, no harm would come.
 At least I can promise you that.

 Most of the readers (including me) read only the highlighted points or skim through the bullet points.
 Don’t do that again.
-At least until you could up the confidence level and started writing your first blog post.
+At least until you could up your confidence level and started writing your first blog post.

 You should do this not to learn what they wrote about.
 You are reading to understand how experts write.

-First, we have to learn writing right?
+First, we have to learn writing, right?
 Here are the four remarkable blogs to learn about writing/blogging.
 Read these blogs regularly.
 These blogs helped me a lot to overcome my fears.

 Even if you are a beginner, authenticity is a must.
 Authentic writers and authentic content survive on the internet for a very long time.
 Others will definitely collapse very soon.

-Having a better writing app than Microsoft Word or Apple Pages (MacOS) will help you to write and organize your reference materials.
+Having a better writing app than Microsoft Word or Apple Pages (MacOS) will help you write and organize your reference materials.

 Experienced writers may not want any other app.
-They can even write their article on a notepad but, as beginners, we are in a fragile stage.
+They can even write their article on a notepad, but as beginners, we are in a fragile stage.

 Writing should feel like a fun game for us.
 If not, the mind will give up writing even before you start your first blog post.

 I am writing this my first blog post on Scrivener.
-I can recommend that to any blogger from beginners to professionals.
+I can recommend that to any blogger, from beginners to professionals.
 It is not the cheapest, but it is one of the best.

 However, Microsoft Word and Pages are not enough because those provide a very distracting environment to the writer.

 Let me mention some software.
-But, please read reviews, watch a few YouTube video tutorials, and even try free trial versions before making your decision.
+But please read reviews, watch a few YouTube video tutorials, and even try free trial versions before making your decision.

-- Scrivener $34 (Mac/Windows)
+- Scrivener $49 (Mac/Windows)

-- Ulysses $45 (Mac)
+- Ulysses $40/Year (Mac)

 - Bear $14.99/Year (Mac)

-- Byword $12 (Mac)
+- Byword $11 (Mac)

-- iA Writer $10 (Mac)
+- iA Writer $30 (Mac)

 - Desk PM $20 (Mac)